Minnesota Northern Railroad: History

 Ownership of the Minnesota Northern Railroad was turned over from RailAmerica to KBN Incorporated and Independent Locomotive Service in 2001.
-Both companies are based in Minnesota and also co-own two other short line railroads: the St. Croix Valley Railroad in eastern Minnesota and the Dakota Northern Railroad in eastern North Dakota.
+Both companies are based in Minnesota and also co-own two other short line railroads: the St. Croix Valley Railroad (reporting mark SCXY) in eastern Minnesota and the Dakota Northern Railroad (reporting mark DN) in eastern North Dakota.

 Locomotive and Freight Car Fleet

 Minnesota Northern Railroad co-owner Independent Locomotive Service supplies the railroad with a fleet of various locomotives, primarily rebuilt four-axle "general purpose" locomotives and switchers from EMD.
 The locomotives are sent from an Independent Locomotive Service shop in either Bethel, Minnesota or Holt, Minnesota.

 The majority of the Minnesota Northern Railroad’s locomotives contain maroon paint with gold lettering.
 The colors are reminiscent of the school colors used at the University of Minnesota.

 Besides possessing locomotives, the Minnesota Northern Railroad also leases 80 covered hoppers.
 All other freight cars used on the railroad are supplied by both the BNSF and Canadian Pacific railways.